World Trade Center (Tokyo): Redevelopment

-In 2014, the World Trade Center Building was purchased by the Nippon Life Insurance Company, which plans to demolish the building to allow for construction of a new office building on the site.
+In 2014, the World Trade Center Building was purchased by the Nippon Life Insurance Company, which plans to demolish the building to allow for the construction of a new office building on the site.

 Development was started separately for District A, District B, and District C. In District A, the South Building of the World Trade Center Building (3 floors below ground, 39 floors above ground) was completed in March 2021.
 The main building and bus terminal of the same building are scheduled to be completed in March 2017, a new Tokyo Monorail Hamamatsucho Station in May 2027.
 The B Street District Nippon Life Hamamatsucho Claire Tower (3 floors above the 29th floor underground) was completed in August 2018.
 A complex promoted by the Redevelopment Association (2 floors below ground, 46 floors above ground) is scheduled to be completed in December 2026 and will be constructed in District C. This building would later be called the World Trade Center North.

-By the end of June 2021, the 152 metre tall building was closed prior to its demolition.
+By the end of June 2021, the 152 m building was closed prior to its demolition, the process of which commenced in August 2021 and finished in March 2023.
+It is now the tallest demolished building in Japan, surpassing the 138-metre Akasaka Prince Hotel (1982–2013).